 While cyber fraudsters traditionally targeted bank accounts, they are broadening their scope to target a range of online accounts such as e-commerce accounts, social media accounts, shop loyalty schemes, cryptocurrency wallets, and email accounts.

-As the results from the darkreading.com survey show, users will reuse passwords even understanding the risk, but why?
+As the results from these reports show, users will reuse passwords even without understanding the risk, but why?
 Most likely because they haven’t been stung by this practice since they haven’t noticed their accounts have been compromised.
 However, they probably have been stung by their own forgetfulness which can be an inconvenience when they have to reset their login details.
 This leads users to weigh the risks and they often decide it’s easier to reuse passwords despite the cost being so high if their credentials are exposed.

-Concerned users can use websites like https://www.avast.com/hackcheck/ to see if your password has been leaked online.
-The Avast website will tell you what company the data breach was associated with and offer advice on next steps.
-When it comes to passwords, they recommend that if your password has appeared on a list of exposed credentials, you should change your password on any accounts you have used it and cease using that password.
+When it comes to passwords, organizations such as NIST recommend that if your password has appeared on a list of exposed credentials, you should change your password on any accounts you have used it on and cease using that password.
 Taking action can greatly reduce the risk of you falling victim to a credential stuffing attack.

 For businesses, non-profits and government agencies, the stakes are a lot higher.
 They could have thousands of user accounts vulnerable to account takeover and fraud due to the password reuse issue listed above.

 Credential screening for online accounts can help prevent account takeover.
 Credential screening is the process of seamlessly screening usernames and passwords to identify if they have been compromised.
 These systems compare users’ credentials to large databases of leaked credentials in order to find a match and alert the user to their exposed credentials.
-This adds a strong layer of security to users’ accounts and also highlights the risk in password reuse.
-The check is performed at login, password reset or account set up.
+This adds a strong layer of security to users’ accounts and also highlights the risk of password reuse.
+The check is performed at login, password reset, and account setup.

 Unlike other authentication tools, credential screening only impacts the users who have exposed credentials, the rest of your users are completely unencumbered.
 This solution can also be used on all devices, not just websites.
-Any place where an organization collects a user name and password combination, a credential screening solution can be added.
-For more information about compromised credential screening, visit www.enzoic.com
+In any place where an organization collects a username and password combination, a credential screening solution can be added.
+For more information about compromised credential screening, visit www.enzoic.com.